Blog 6 Career Path Options for Personal Trainers to Grow in the Fitness Industry

 Gym personal trainer

-When thinking about personal training, one of the more common and stable career paths is to work for a gym as a trainer.
-Typically, in this model you are on the gym’s payroll and gym goers are given the option of adding on personal training to their monthly package.
+One of the more common and stable career paths for those interested in online personal training is working for a gym as a trainer.
+In this model, you are typically on the gym’s payroll, and gym goers can add personal training to their monthly package.

-This is a great option for trainers that are just starting out.
-It can help you have a steady influx of clients that you don’t have to find yourself.
-It’s a great way to gain experience and build a network.
+This is an excellent option for new trainers.
+It can help you attract a steady influx of clients without finding them yourself.
+It’s also a great way to gain experience and build a network.

 Chapter 2